gtm044/eval/README.md

 - Chunking evaluation
 - Retrieval evaluation
 - Generation evaluation
+- Agentic evaluation

 The framework integrates with RAGAS, a popular RAG evaluation library, and provides a structured approach for experiment management, storage and result persistence.
+It also supports tracing and evaluating agentic pipelines built with LangChain and LangGraph.

 ## Features